NORMA

 Direction

-What Norma is building
+What Norma is building.

 Norma is building the decision layer above the systems design firms already use.
 It is not replacing accounting, ERP, payroll, CRM, project-management tools, or spreadsheets.
 Those remain the systems of record.
 Norma connects firm information and helps the firm understand what to do next.